GeXiaoguo/gexiaoguo.github.io/_posts/2015-6-19-Delegate, Ananymous Method, Lambda and Event.md

     }
 ```

-below are some rants about the Microsoft guidelines
+###7 Rants about the Microsoft guidelines
 1. EventHandler<T> is actually a generic type which defines an event.
-If it actually defines an event, then why name it EventHandler.
-This only adds confusion to developer new to C#
+Naming it EventHandler mislead people new to c# to believe that it is for defining the handler.
 2. The function which raises the event is named OnRaiseCustomEvent.
 Calling it RaiseCustomEvent maybe clearer.
 Adding an On only confuses developers because it sounds like the handler rather than the raiser of the event.